+Soil Gas and Vapor SCGs

-Soil Gas SCGs: Currently, no state regulatory (NYSDEC or NYSDOH) guidance values exist for soil gas.
+Currently, no state regulatory (NYSDEC or New York State Department of Health (NYSDOH)) guidance values exist for soil gas.

-Sub-Slab Soil Vapor and Indoor Air SCGs: The NYSDOH Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006 is utilized for the SCG for soil vapor and indoor air.
-Effluent/Discharges from Vent Systems: Air Guide 1 Guidelines for the Control of Toxic Ambient Air Contaminants will be utilized for effluent/discharges from vent systems.
+Sub-Slab Soil Vapor and Indoor Air SCGs: The NYSDOH Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006 (including the USEPA Building Assessment and Survey Evaluation (BASE) Database (90th Percentile), in Appendix C of the NYSDOH document) is utilized for the SCG for soil vapor and indoor air.